 Paula Yates -British TV show host and ex-wife of Live Aid founder Bob Geldof, Yates died of a heroin overdose and left her young children without a mother in the process.

 Michael’s House understands that heroin addiction is a serious problem -and one that can strike absolutely anyone in our society.
-Those who seek drug treatment at Michael’s House are all treated with kindness and care.
+Those who seek heroin treatment at Michael’s House are all treated with kindness and care.

-You don’t have to be famous to receive quality care at Michael’s House, just committed to turning your life around and breaking the cycle of addiction.
+You don’t have to be famous to receive quality care at Michael’s House, just committed to turning your life around and breaking the cycle of heroin addiction.